aberner6/kadk-data-vis/README.md

     - Design: visualisation process, storytelling
     - Theory: how to plan a project
 * Afternoon activity:
-    - Visualisation project choice: what topic, what data, what goal, who is the audience?
-Fill out the project worksheet (link coming)
+    - Visualisation project choice: Start documenting your project idea.
+I made a template for you which is in this folder: https://drive.google.com/drive/folders/1GNFcgAb3PAGegkV0zV8uk9syWyX4rv4i?usp=sharing .
+Please make a copy, name it with your name(s).
+Fill out at least the first two steps (slides 2, 3).
+Let me know if you have any questions.
     - Office hours

 ### Tuesday March 24 Day 7